 Blossom Day celebrations in April 2021

-On Blossom Day, Sunday 11th April, we will be broadcasting on YouTube at 3pm.
+On Blossom Day, Sunday 11th April, we broadcast on YouTube at 3pm.
 With an introduction from the Mayor of Hounslow, Councillor Tony Louki, and live input from local residents, everyone is invited to hear about the history of the cherry trees on Staveley Road, to learn how we are looking after them for future generations and see how cherry blossom is celebrated around the world.
-There will be songs from local band, BGM, and of course we will be announcing the results of the Haiku and Poem competition.
-Please join us online at https://youtu.be/4bp5dpGScR8.
+There are songs from local band, BGM, and of course we announced the results of the Haiku and Poem competition.
+Please catchup online at https://youtu.be/4bp5dpGScR8

 9th March 2021

 We have decided it would be prudent to hold our Blossom Day Festival online this year.
 The main activities will be held on Sunday April 11th and details will shortly be released.
 However, our Haiku and Poem Competition for those under the age of 19, which was such a success last year, is already open and entries must be submitted by April 2nd.
 Visit the Poetry Competition page for details, including rules and entry form.
 Winning entries from last year can be found here.